luna/luna-rfcs/text/0000-syntax-overhaul.md

 Summary
 =======
 The importance of a language's syntax cannot be understated.
-Good syntax is concise, expressive and yet easy to use.
 Badly designed syntax introduces confusion, leads to unreadable code, and stands in the way of the language's evolution.
+Good syntax is fast to write, easy to understand by a whole team of developers and promotes best practices.
 In addition to being an obvious truth to any programmer, it can be seen in real world examples: just look at Haskell, whose base syntax is over 20 years old.
 These days, with Haskell entering the world of dependent types, it has become abundantly clear that its syntax is not able to cope, leading to confusion even amongst seasoned language users.

 A language's syntax directly affects how code is structured, and as a result affects what is considered to be idiomatic style.
 Any sensible programming